allison-johnson/my-recipe-box-client/NOTES.md

 [] Work on searching
     [x] Include route for searching
-    [] Make search more functional (i.e., if 'lemon cake' is typed in) [] Add search button to navbar that links to '/search' path
+    [] Make search more functional (i.e., if 'lemon cake' is typed in) [x] Add search button to navbar that links to '/search' path [] Add owner's name and link to recipe

 [] Alphabetize recipes on home page (and within filtered categories as well)